Chapter 3: Can we take Rutabaga with us?

 "Oh, all those people I killed for you, boss?" asked Darthulia.

 "Exactly," said Dolion, with an evil pompous grin.
 "You have it right.
-With these materials we can forge the etherial symbiotic relationship between the spice traders and their places of origin.
-Once one human from each land has been sacrificed, we will have the keys to Atlantis" explained Dolion.
+With these materials we can forge the etherial symbiotic relationship between the spice traders and their places of origin, as well as hopefully create a more sustainable human lifeform using the remains of a dead one.
+Once one human from each land has been sacrificed, we will have the keys to Atlantis, and peace shall come upon the land" explained Dolion.

 "Are you going to watch the show for the Queen?" asked Darthulia.